PrefectHQ/prefect/docs/concepts/storage.md

 block.save("example-block")
 ```

 This block configuration is now available to be used by anyone with appropriate access to your Prefect API.
-We can use this block to build a deployment by passing its slug to the `prefect deployment build` command as follows:
+We can use this block to build a deployment by passing its slug to the `prefect deployment build` command.
+The storage block slug is formatted as `block-type/block-name`.
+In this case, `s3/example-block` for an AWS S3 Bucket block named `example-block`.
+See [block identifiers](/concepts/deployments/#block-identifiers) for details.

 <div class="terminal">
 ```bash